tw3lveparsecs/azure-mcp-copilot-workshop/exercises/05-azure-monitor/README.md

    Show me details about the Log Analytics workspace [your-workspace-name]
    ```

-### Exercise 5.2: Creating a Log Analytics Workspace with Azure CLI
+### Exercise 5.2: Creating a Log Analytics Workspace with Azure MCP

 1. Ask GitHub Copilot to help you create a Log Analytics workspace:
    ```
-   Help me create a new Log Analytics workspace named 'log-copilot-demo' in East US region in the resource group 'rg-copilot-demo'
+   Help me create a new Log Analytics workspace named 'log-copilot-demo' in Australia East region in the resource group 'rg-mcp-workshop'
    ```
 2. Review and execute the command that Copilot suggests
 3. Verify the workspace was created by asking: